SxT-Community/SxT-dNFT/README.md

     (5, 1, 'Attack', '', '', 1, 'SwordNFt', 3);
 ```

-3) Check Data that is loaded:
+3) Check data that is loaded:

 ```SQL
 SELECT * from TEST.GAME_TELEMETRY_ARTHUR